 In 1932, the federal government even got involved in marriage bars.
 Section 213 of the Economy Act of 1932 included a section that required the government to fire one member of each married couple working in government.
 Since women’s jobs inevitably paid less than men’s, they largely paid the price.

 In order to prevent women from going by other names to sidestep losing their jobs, the federal government also began requiring women with federal jobs to use their husbands’ names in 1933.
-Some women even went as far as marrying men without federal jobs without telling anyone so that they wouldn’t be fired when their coworkers learned of their wedding.
-Though women’s groups and individual women who were banned from federal service rigorously protested the rule, it would stay in place for the rest of the Great Depression.
+Some women even went as far as marrying without telling anyone so that they wouldn’t be fired when their coworkers learned of their wedding.
+Though women’s groups and individual women who were banned from federal service rigorously protested the rule, it stayed in place for the rest of the Great Depression.

 Ironically, married women managed to make inroads into the labor market despite the discrimination they faced during the Great Depression.
 As historian Winifred D. Wandersee Bolin notes, the number of married women workers grew between 1920 and 1940.
 “The gains of the 1930s were not nearly as dramatic as those of earlier decades,” she wrote.
 “What is significant is that they were made at a time of great economic stagnation—at a time when women were under a great deal of public pressure to leave the labor market in order to avoid competing with men for the short supply of jobs.”